google/zetasql/docs/query-syntax.md

 this parameter to define how many unique entities must be included in the group for the value to be included in the output.

-#### `kappa` or `max_groups_contributed`
+#### `max_groups_contributed`
-<a id="dp_kappa"></a>
+<a id="dp_max_groups"></a>

-Important: Avoid using `kappa` as it is soon to be depreciated.
-Instead, use `max_groups_contributed`.

-The `kappa` or `max_groups_contributed` differential privacy parameter is a positive integer that, if specified, scales the noise and limits the number of groups that each entity can contribute to.
+The `max_groups_contributed` differential privacy parameter is a positive integer that, if specified, scales the noise and limits the number of groups that each entity can contribute to.

-The default values for `kappa` and `max_groups_contributed` are determined by the query engine.
+The default value for `max_groups_contributed` is determined by the query engine.

-If `kappa` or `max_groups_contributed` is unspecified, then there is no limit to the number of groups that each entity can contribute to.
+If `max_groups_contributed` is unspecified, then there is no limit to the number of groups that each entity can contribute to.

-If `kappa` or `max_groups_contributed` is unspecified, the language can't guarantee that the results will be differentially private.
-We recommend that you specify `kappa` or `max_groups_contributed`.
-If you don't specify `kappa` or `max_groups_contributed`, the results might still be differentially private if certain preconditions are met.
-For example, if you know that the privacy unit column in a table or view is unique in the `FROM` clause, the entity can't contribute to more than one group and therefore the results will be the same regardless of whether `kappa` or `max_groups_contributed` is set.
+If `max_groups_contributed` is unspecified, the language can't guarantee that the results will be differentially private.
+We recommend that you specify `max_groups_contributed`.
+If you don't specify `max_groups_contributed`, the results might still be differentially private if certain preconditions are met.
+For example, if you know that the privacy unit column in a table or view is unique in the `FROM` clause, the entity can't contribute to more than one group and therefore the results will be the same regardless of whether `max_groups_contributed` is set.

-Tip: We recommend that engines require `kappa` or `max_groups_contributed` to be set.
+Tip: We recommend that engines require `max_groups_contributed` to be set.

 #### `privacy_unit_column`
 <a id="dp_privacy_unit_id"></a>

 To learn about the privacy unit and how to define a privacy unit column, see [Define a privacy unit column][dp-define-privacy-unit-id].

+#### `group_selection_strategy`
+<a id="dp_group_selection_strategy"></a>

+Differential privacy queries can include a `GROUP BY` clause.
+By default, including groups in a differentially private query requires the differential privacy algorithm to protect the entities in these groups.

+The `group_selection_strategy` privacy parameter determines how groups are anonymized in a query.
+The choices are:

++   `LAPLACE_THRESHOLD` (default): Groups are anonymized by counting distinct privacy units that contributed to the group, adding laplace noise to the count, and then adding the group from the results if the noised value is above a certain threshold.
+This process depends on epsilon and delta.

+    If the `group_selection_strategy` parameter is not included in the `WITH DIFFERENTIAL_PRIVACY` clause, this is the default setting.
++   `PUBLIC_GROUPS`: Groups won't be anonymized because they don't depend upon protected data or they have already been anonymized.
+Use this option if the groups in the `GROUP BY` clause don't depend on any private data, and no further anonymization is needed for the groups.
+For example, if the groups contain fixed data such as the days in a week or operating system types, and this data doesn't need to be private, use this option.

+Semantic rules for `PUBLIC_GROUPS`:

++   In the query, there should be a _public table_, which is a table without a privacy unit ID column.
+This table should contain data that is common knowledge or data that has already been anonymized.
++   In the query, there must be a _private table_, which is a table with a privacy unit ID column.
+This table might contain identifying data.
++   In the `GROUP BY` clause, all grouping items must come from a public table.
++   You must join a public table and a private table with a _public group join_, but conditions apply.

+    +   Only `LEFT OUTER JOIN` and `RIGHT OUTER JOIN` are supported.

+    +   You must include a `SELECT DISTINCT` subquery on the side of the join with the public group table.

+    +   The public group join must join a public table with a private table.

+    +   The public group join must join on each grouping item.

+    +   If a join doesn't fulfill the previous requirements, it's treated as a normal join in the query and not counted as a public group join for any of the joined columns.
++   For every grouping item there must be a public group join, otherwise, an error is returned.
++   To obtain accurate results in a differentially private query with public groups, `NULL` privacy units should not be present in the query.

 ### Differential privacy examples